The Best .45 Suppressors on the Market

 You really have to take a good, hard look at the guns you plan on suppressing before choosing the .45 suppressor that’s right for you.

-This means not only looking at the guns that you currently own, but also ones that you might own in the future.
+This means not only looking at the guns and calibers that you currently own, but also ones that you might own in the future.
 Do they all fall within the caliber compatibility of a .45 suppressor?
 If yes, then it’s time to narrow down your options.

 Figure out what’s most important to you: cost, weight, length, decibel reduction, etc. Once you know the most important factor in your decision, then you can start narrowing down the field of potential candidates.